-4 identical values two years in a row is statistically extremely unlikely.
-99 SoCalGas utilizes

-- 5 a Temperature Survey template that gathers information unique to that year's survey, - 6 including a Field Inventory figure which estimates the volume of natural gas present in - 7 the Aliso Canyon reservoir. $\frac{100}{100}$ The entries are generally captured to one-decimal-place - 8 accuracy, however, from years 2008 through 2013 the field inventory value was - 9 measured to a three-decimal-place accuracy.
-This makes the probability of observing the - same measured value-59.822 BCF-for two years in a row extremely unlikely. - The identical Field Inventory and Tubing and Casing Pressure values, combined - with the fact that no witness was named for the 2008 survey, strongly suggest that the - 2008 Temperature Survey was produced after the 2009 Temperature Survey was - 14 completed. - In summary, the Public Advocates Office found SoCalGas' recordkeeping, as it - pertains to SS-25 and the Aliso Canyon field: (1) does not comply with Section 4.1.2.1.5 - of SoCalGas' Internal Standard 224.070 for failure to perform timely inspections of - SS-25 Monthly Well Inspections on five occasions; (2) does not comply with - 19 Section 4.1.2.1.1 of SoCalGas Internal Standard 224.070 and requirement four defined
+11 The identical Field Inventory and Tubing and Casing Pressure values, combined

+12 with the fact that no witness was named for the 2008 survey, strongly suggest that the

+13 2008 Temperature Survey was produced after the 2009 Temperature Survey was

+14 completed.

+15 In summary, the Public Advocates Office found SoCalGas' recordkeeping, as it of SoCalGas' Internal Standard 224.070101 for failure to perform timely inspections of

+16 pertains to SS-25 and the Aliso Canyon field: (1) does not comply with Section 4.1.2.1.5

+18 SS-25 Monthly Well Inspections on five occasions; (2) does not comply with

+19 Section 4.1.2.1.1 of SoCalGas Internal Standard 224.070^{102} and requirement four defined

+102 Section 4.1.2.1.1 of SoCalGas Internal Standard 224.070 states "Surface pressures on each well are measured and recorded weekly using a calibrated test gauge.
+These include tubing pressure, casing

-November 15, 2019 SoCalGas Correspondence, pp. CalAdvocates-192-CalAdvocates-193.
+97 November 15, 2019 SoCalGas Correspondence, pp. CalAdvocates-192-CalAdvocates-193.

-November 15, 2019 SoCalGas Correspondence, pp. CalAdvocates-192-CalAdvocates-193.
+98 November 15, 2019 SoCalGas Correspondence, pp. CalAdvocates-192-CalAdvocates-193.

-&lt;sup>99 The likelihood of two identical records occurring is approximately 0.4% (p=0.004), which is about a 1 in 250 chance of duplicates occurring purely by chance.
+$[\]frac{99}{10}$ The likelihood of two identical records occurring is approximately 0.4% (p=0.004), which is about a 1 in 250 chance of duplicates occurring purely by chance.
 This is using assumptions weighted in favor of a smaller likelihood of occurrence.

-For years 1973-2015, the range of "Field Inventory" values fluctuated from 12.8 to 79.912 BCF (Billions of Cubic Feet) of Natural Gas stored in the Aliso Canyon Reservoir.
+100 For years 1973-2015, the range of "Field Inventory" values fluctuated from 12.8 to 79.912 BCF (Billions of Cubic Feet) of Natural Gas stored in the Aliso Canyon Reservoir.
 This Field Inventory figure will increase as more wells complete their injections for the season and will decrease as natural gas is withdrawn later in the season.
 This figure is unlikely to stay constant over the timespan of a day and is very unlikely to be identical when comparing between the surveys in different years.

-Section 4.1.2.1.5 of SoCalGas Internal Standard 224.070 states: "Wellhead inspections are performed on a monthly basis."
+101 Section 4.1.2.1.5 of SoCalGas Internal Standard 224.070 states: "Wellhead inspections are performed on a monthly basis."
 SoCalGas' amended response to CalAdvocates-DR-025, p.
 CalAdvocates-466.